zowe/zowe-pli-language-support/README.md

 ### Syntax and Semantic Check for Code
 This feature checks for mistakes and errors in PL/I code.
 The syntax check feature reviews the whole content of the code and suggests fixes, and the semantic analysis highlights incorrect names of variables and include files.

+The syntax check feature also validates built-in functions, pseudovariables, and subroutines which must be explicitly declared.

 ### Syntax Highlighting
 The extension enables syntax highlighting for PL/I code.